SignalK/specification/gitbook-docs/streaming_api.md

+# Streaming API

-# Streaming WebSocket API: /signalk/«version»/stream
+## WebSocket API: /signalk/«version»/stream

 Initiates a WebSocket connection that will start streaming the server’s updates as Signal K delta messages.
 You can specify the contents of the strea by using the `subscribe` query parameter.